Cyber Savvy Broker: Richard Fernandez

-The digital economy has undergone tremendous transformations over the last few years.
-As a result, organizations large and small can no longer ignore digital risks that can quickly transform into adverse cyber incidents.
-Over the next decade and beyond, the most successful brokers will need to be prepared to help their clients navigate these complex risks.
-We created the "Cyber Savvy Broker" series to highlight forward-thinking brokers with the knowledge and skills to help their clients weather this digital transformation.
+The most successful brokers will need to be prepared to help their clients navigate these complex risks.
+Our "Cyber Savvy Broker" series highlights forward-thinking brokers with the knowledge and skills to help their clients navigate this digital transformation.

 How did you become an insurance/cyber specialist, and what has changed the most since you started?